-At Marlow Church of England Infant School our curriculum vision is to inspire learning and ignite curiosity, within a welcoming Christian and spiritual community.
-We embrace the uniqueness of everybody and are inclusive of all.
+At Marlow Church of England Infant School our curriculum aim is to inspire learning and ignite curiosity, within a welcoming Christian and spiritual community.
+The school and governors are committed to equal opportunity and fairness in the admissions process - reflecting our Christian vision, including embracing the uniqueness of everybody and being inclusive of all.
 Our values of respect, kindness, perseverance, forgiveness, thankfulness and service guide all that we do and our aim is for every child to feel nurtured, supported and safe.